Skip to main content

-For many, rental income offers a steady form of earning, but it also comes with a tax burden.
-With the introduction of the Goods and Services Tax (GST), different provisions on rent have changed, especially for business premises and residential units let out for business.
-Knowledge of the application of GST on rental income is significant not just for landlords, but also for tenants, business owners, and tax professionals.
-In this blog, we break down the complex layers of GST and provide you with practical tax-filing suggestions to ensure you remain compliant and up-to-date.
+For many, rental income offers a steady source of income, but it also comes with certain tax obligations.
+With the introduction of the Goods and Services Tax (GST), the tax treatment of rental income has evolved, especially for commercial properties and residential units rented for business purposes.
+Understanding the applicability of GST on rental income is important not just for landlords, but also for tenants, business owners, and tax professionals.
+In this blog, we break down the complex layers of GST and provide practical tax-filing tips to ensure you remain compliant and up to date.

 Key Takeaways